A List of Over-The-Counter Medications You Can Take While Pregnant

 Furthermore, pregnant people are often not included in studies due to concerns over potential harm to baby.
 As a result, there’s a lack of data that makes it hard to know exactly what risks might be associated with OTC medications during pregnancy, says Cynthia Flynn, MD, a Florida-based ob-gyn with JustAnswer.
 “Any over-the-counter or prescription drug can potentially pose a risk,” says Flynn, especially based on how often the medication is used during pregnancy.
 The rule of thumb?
 Always check in with your doctor before taking anything, even if it’s on the list of medications you can take while pregnant.

 Perhaps the most widely known ailment of pregnancy is morning sickness.
-According to Ross, nausea is a common symptom of early pregnancy, and pyridoxine, which is a form of vitamin B-6, is often recommended first to help with the symptoms.
-“Combining doxylamine and pyridoxine, also known as Unisom, is even more effective for persistent nausea of pregnancy,” she adds.
-Gebhardt also cites Emetrol (which uses glucose, fructose and phosphoric acid as main ingredients) and vitamin B6 as pregnancy-safe nausea medicines to try, as well as natural remedies like drinking ginger tea and eating crackers or dry toast.
+Nausea is a common symptom of early pregnancy, and pyridoxine, which is a form of vitamin B-6, is often recommended first to help with the symptoms, says Sherry Ross, MD, an ob-gyn, author, and co-founder of Oneself Intimate Skin Care and the Women’s Health & Wellness School on the MprooV app.
+“Combining doxylamine and pyridoxine is even more effective for persistent nausea of pregnancy,” she adds.
+(Doxylamine is also known as Unisom.)
+Michelle Gebhardt, MD, assistant chair for obstetrics at Kaiser Permanente in Northern California, also cites Emetrol (which uses glucose, fructose and phosphoric acid as main ingredients) and vitamin B6 as pregnancy-safe nausea medicines to try, as well as natural remedies like drinking ginger tea and eating crackers or dry toast.

 In your pre-pregnancy life, Pepto-Bismol may have been your go-to nausea remedy, but now that you’re expecting, it’s best to steer clear.
 The main ingredient in Pepto-Bismol is bismuth subsalicylate, and according to the American Academy of Family Physicians (AAFP), while bismuth on its own is generally safe, it may be harmful when combined with salicylate.